skars82/estp_course_pbi/README.md

 # Introduction to business intelligence in public statistics (Power BI)

-This is the official repository for the 2021 ESTP-course on how to use Power BI in public statistics.
+This is the official repository for the [2021 ESTP-course on how to use Power BI in public statistics](https://ec.europa.eu/eurostat/cros/content/introduction-business-intelligence-public-statistics-power-bi_en).
+The course is held by Øyvind Bruer-Skarsbø and Carl Franklin Corneil at Statistics Norway.